Jon-Cactus/ultimate-tic-tac-toe/README.md

     - If a move is made in a square whose index corresponds to an already-taken sub board, every sub board will be set as "active".

+- When an individual board is won, it is claimed by the player, becoming either 'X' or 'O'.

-- The win condition is winning three sub boards in a row (rows, columns, or diagonals).
+- When 3 boards are won in a row (rows, columns, or diagonals), the overall game is won.

 # File Breakdown